WEAVE - instrumental overview

 In mIFU mode, up to 20 fibre bundles (each 11 x 12 arcsec2

-on the sky) can be positioned anywhere within the field of view.
+on the sky) can be positioned anywhere within the field of view, on plate B.

 For any given observation, the MOS and mIFU modes cannot be mixed.